openprov/interop-test-harness/README.md

 See [define variables in repository settings](http://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings).

+The test harness includes unit tests for the harness itself.
+This respository contains a TravisCI, .travis.yml, job configuration file to run these unit tests.

 ## Running under Jenkins

 [Jenkins](https://jenkins-ci.org) is a popular, open source continuous integration server that runs under Java.